 If you’re trying to figure out how much material you need for a project, try our Job Calculator.

-Our product is “throw-and-roll.”
-That means using a truck wheel to compact our patch works just as well as using vibratory plate compactors, rollers, or other special compaction equipment.
+Our asphalt repair material is “throw-and-roll.”
+That means using a truck wheel to compact our material works just as well as using vibratory plate compactors, rollers, or other special compaction equipment.
 But those work as well if you have them on hand.